michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 }.addDisposableTo(disposeBag)
 {% endhighlight %}

-`ObserveOn` is probably the most common scheduler operator you'll use.
+`observeOn` is probably the most common scheduler operator you'll use.
 You want the `Observable` to contain all the logic, threading etc. and you want your observer to be stupid and simple.
-Let's quickly investigate `SubscribeOn` though, at it might prove useful.
+Let's quickly investigate `subscribeOn` though, at it might prove useful.

 #### SubscribeOn (Optional)

 This is a more advanced operator.
 You can skip it for now and come back later 🐤

-`SubscribeOn` is very similar to `ObserveOn` but **it also changes the scheduler on which the `Observable` will execute work**.
+`subscribeOn` is very similar to `observeOn` but **it also changes the scheduler on which the `Observable` will execute work**.

 {% highlight swift %}